 - Open this Google sheet and choose the Initialize option under the Email Tracker menu.
 This is a one-time requirement as you’ll have to authorize the sheet to send your Gmail messages with the tracking image included.

 When the recipient opens your email message, the event will be logged in your Google Analytics.
-Here’s how you can track the email open activity in your Analytics report.

 Tracking Gmail Opens in Google Analytics

 Open Google Analytics and choose Events under the Standard Reports group.
 There you should see new events with the category Email Open as people open your Gmail messages.
 You can click the category to see the email address of the recipients who have seen your email and also the subject line of the message that they have just read.[*] The Google Analytics profile ID looks something like UA-xxxx-yy and you can easily find this ID in your Analytics Dashboard (Admin -> Property Settings -> Tracking ID).
-It will be a good idea if you create a separate web property for tracking Gmail messages.
+It will be a good idea if you create a separate web property in Google Analytics for tracking Gmail messages.

-Internally, when you send an email through the Google Sheet, it adds the tracking image to your Gmail message with the help of a Google Script.
+Internally, when you send an email through the Google Sheet, it inserts the tracking image to your Gmail message with the help of a Google Script.
 This tracking image is a 1×1 pixel transparent gif that will not be visible in the message body.